-- Plus: AirPods 3 release date just leaked — here’s what to expect
+- Plus: AirPods 3 just leaked — and it steals the AirPods Pro's best feature

 AirPods Max vs. AirPods Pro: Price

-There’s no softening the blow of this: the AirPods Max cost $549.
-That sounds like madness when its main over-ear competition is routinely available for under $300, The AirPods Pro seem a lot more reasonably priced.
-These launched at $249 and have since dropped as low as $199.
+There’s no softening the blow of this: the AirPods Max costs $549.
+That sounds like madness when its main over-ear competition is routinely available for under $300.
+The AirPods Pro is also priced at a premium, but costs much less.
+It launched at $249 and is often available for around $199 on sale.

 AirPods Max vs. AirPods Pro: Design

 Apple’s clean, crisp design aesthetic is clearly on show with both these headphones, even if they are completely different styles.
-The AirPods Max combine clean-looking, stainless steel earcups with a curvy mesh headband, and while they do look a bit chunkier than most over-ear designs these days, they’re still thoroughly modern.
+The AirPods Max combines clean-looking, stainless steel earcups with a curvy mesh headband, and while it does look a bit chunkier than most over-ear designs these days, it's still thoroughly modern.

-The AirPods Pro are plastic instead of metal, but have a significant design advantage over the AirPods Max: they’re water-resistant to the IPX4 standard, meaning they’ll survive splashes of rain or sweat during a heavy workout.
-The AirPods Pro have also improved on the slightly silly look of their predecessors by cutting the length of the stem and introducing silicon eartips.
+The AirPods Pro uses plastic instead of metal, but has a significant design advantage over the AirPods Max: the buds are water-resistant to the IPX4 standard, meaning they’ll survive splashes of rain or sweat during a heavy workout.
+The AirPods Pro also improved on the slightly silly look of the AirPods by cutting the length of the stem and adding replaceable silicone eartips.

-Thanks to their true wireless design and water resistance, the AirPods Pro are clearly a better use for regular exercise or just simple portability, though for listening at home or on the commute, the AirPods Max look like the better option.
-The ear padding looks particularly generous, so these could well end up being the more comfortable option for long periods of use.
+Thanks to the true wireless design and water resistance, the AirPods Pro is clearly a better pick for regular exercise or just simple portability, though for listening at home or on the commute the AirPods Max look like the better option.
+The ear padding ensures it stays comfortable for long listening sessions.